 Seek help where you need it

 Although you may want to do everything yourself, things can get overwhelming due to grief and pain.
 Seek help where you need it, and friends and relatives will be more than willing to lend a hand.
 Consider the tasks in the planning list you can allocate to others and mark the details on it.
 You can expect calls from everyone you know, and it is best to let someone else handle them, so have a loved one share this responsibility.
+You could also consider outsourcing certain parts of the day itself to people like this funeral catering County Durham company and take the pressure of some tasks off your shoulders.

 Research funeral costs